Archive for the 'Programming' Category

 Back then, we were forced to understand some fundamental technical concepts first in order to actually do something – anything – with those machines.
 There were no GUIs.
 There were no apps for everything.
 There was no public Internet.
 And still, everything was way more fun back then as it is today.
 If something didn’t work, we knew we had only ourselves to blame.

-Nowadys we sit on millions of lines of codes others have written and we can only pray that their stuff works and does its job.
+Nowadays we sit on millions of lines of codes others have written and we can only pray that their stuff works and does its job.
 Things have become brutally complex and the ugly truth is that nobody fully understands anything anymore.
-For example, a Raspberry Pi with Linux and Python on it is an astronomically more complex machine than what we had in the early 1980s: The Pi blows even mainframes of that time out of the water – it has more compute power, more memory and it runs an operating system that is more complex than the Unix systems that were being developed in the Bell Labs at that time; those systems did NOT have Gigabytes of RAM at their disposal like the Pi does.
+For example, a Raspberry Pi with Linux and Python on it is an astronomically more complex machine than what we had in the early 1980s: The Pi blows even mainframes of that time out of the water – it has more compute power, more memory and it runs an operating system that is more complex than the Unix systems that were being developed in the Bell Labs back in the day; those systems did NOT have Gigabytes of RAM at their disposal like the Pi does.
 And they had to run on one single CPU core.
 And no, those were no 64 Bit machines either…

 I burned a lot of time chasing the latest technological fad and buying into marketing hypes and saw many, many hyped products and technologies come and go.